Vtccc/DL_Proj_EEG-to-Text/README.md

 7.Evaluation
 To run the evaluation, execute the `eval` notebook.

-All the trained model and dataset can be found in link below: https://huggingface.co/datasets/Jasmine1122/data-and-classes/tree/main
+All the trained model and datasets can be found in link below if you want to reproduce our work rapidly: https://huggingface.co/datasets/Jasmine1122/data-and-classes/tree/main

 ## Acknowledgments